mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 ## Data Schema

-Each common custom app event name and eCommerce event name have their own table in Redshift, and all other event names (e.g., session-start, session-end) are stored in a single "otherevents" table.
+Each common custom event name and eCommerce event name have their own table in Redshift, and all other event names (e.g., session-start, session-end) are stored in a single "otherevents" table.
 The naming conversion of the table names are as follows.

-- A custom app event name will have a table named **event\_[event type]\_[event name]**.
-For example, a custom app event of event type *Navigation* named *SignUp* will have a table named *event_navigation_signup*.
+- A custom event name will have a table named **event\_[event type]\_[event name]**.
+For example, a custom event of event type *Navigation* named *SignUp* will have a table named *event_navigation_signup*.
 - An eCommerce event name will have a table named **ecomm\_[event name]**.
 - Consent events have tables named **consent_given** and **consent_rejected**
 - All other events are stored in a table named **otherevents**.